kiljon/extended-speed-meter/README.md

 // This sets how many records should be shown in the topspeedmap menu (0: unlimited)
 // Default: "0"
-sm_extendedspeedmeter_amountofrecordsintopspe edmap "0"
+sm_extendedspeedmeter_amountofrecordsintopspeedmap "0"

 // This sets how many records should be shown in the topspeedtop menu
 // Default: "10"
-sm_extendedspeedmeter_amountofrecordsintopspe edtop "10"
+sm_extendedspeedmeter_amountofrecordsintopspeedtop "10"

 // This sets per how many seconds an info message for help should be printed in chat (0: disabled)
 // Default: "240"
-sm_extendedspeedmeter_amountofsecondsinfohelp printinterval "240"
+sm_extendedspeedmeter_amountofsecondsinfohelpprintinterval "240"

 // Check if the hint sound is precached? (enabling this will make this plugin try to stop the UI/hint.wav, a spamming sound that notifies a player that a hint is displayed) This plugin will enable this automatically for TF2 and CSS.
-If the game doesn't supp
+If the game doesn't support this, it will give the 'SV_StartSound: UI/hint.wav not precached (0)' error and then you set this cvar to 0.
+If the game does support it, it might still give issues, try sv_hudhint_sound 0 to stop the hint sounds or a similar console command.
 // Default: "0" Minimum: "0.000000" Maximum: "1.000000"
 sm_extendedspeedmeter_checksoundprecache "0"